 - Can provide prove of economic injury caused by COVID-19

 The loan applies to all 50 states and U.S. territories.

 Loans are capped at $2 million.
 Interest rates for small businesses are set at 3.75% and 2.75% for non-profits.
 Loan terms can go up to 30 years.
 If you need immediate relief, you can apply for advance up to $10,000 ($1,000 per employee).

 Where to apply

 You can apply for an EIDL directly with the SBA.
-Visit www.SBA.gov/Disaster to start the process.
+Visit the SBA website to start the process.

 EIDL vs PPP loans